José Carlos Cocarelli

 José Carlos Cocarelli (born 17 March 1959) is a Brazilian classical pianist resident in France.
 Born in Rio de Janeiro, he was a pupil of Adele Marcus and Merces de Silva Telles.
-He was awarded second prize on the 1984 Paloma O'Shea Santander International Piano Competition, he won the Ferruccio Busoni International Piano Competition in 1985 and the Concours Long-Thibaud in 1986.
+He was awarded second prize on the 1984 Paloma O'Shea Santander International Piano Competition and on the 1989 Van Cliburn International Piano Competition.
+He won the Ferruccio Busoni International Piano Competition in 1985 and the Concours Long-Thibaud in 1986.

 Life and career

 Cocarelli was born in Rio de Janeiro to José Carlos and Judith (née Montanhas da Cruz) Cocarelli.
 His father was an oboist with the orchestra of the Teatro Municipal and a music professor at the Instituto Villa-Lobos.
 His mother was a pianist, composer, and music professor at the Federal University of Rio de Janeiro.
 He showed musical talent from a very early age and began learning the piano at age six, taught by his mother.
 When he was nine he won a place in the Youth Orchestra of the Teatro Municipal.
 The following year he won a place as a soloist with the Brazilian Symphony Orchestra and in 1971 at age 12 was awarded first prize in the Lorenzo Fernández piano competition.
 As a child and young teenager he appeared frequently as a soloist in recitals and on Brazilian television, including a solo recital at age 14 in the Sala Cecília Meireles performing pieces by Mozart, Beethoven, Mendelssohn, Chopin, and Villa-Lobos.
 He went on to receive a scholarship from the Brazilian government when he was 18 which allowed him to study in New York City as a private pupil of Adele Marcus.
 He later studied in Paris with Merces de Silva Telles, a Brazilian pupil of Claudio Arrau.